-As an operations or facilities manager, you are now faced with the task of assessing your current processes, reducing employee contact and interaction and adjusting to the changing guidelines from the Centers for Disease Controls and Prevention (CDC) to reduce the threat of exposure to COVID-19.
+As a result, many operations and facilities managers were forced to asses their current processes, reduce employee contact and interaction and adjust to the changing guidelines from the Centers for Disease Controls and Prevention (CDC) to reduce the threat of exposure to COVID.

-We’ve heard this term “social distancing” for weeks, maybe even months now, and it seems like it’s here to stay.
-It’s a simple concept – maintain a 6-foot distance between you and the people around you.
-But in a manufacturing or distribution facility, we’re talking about 10, 20, 30…up to hundreds of people, who must do their job in a designated work zone and maintain social distance.
+Social distancing is a simple concept – maintain a 6-foot distance between you and the people around you.
+But in a manufacturing or distribution facility, we’re talking about 20, 40, 60…up to hundreds of people, who must do their job in a designated work zone and maintain social distance.
 Adjusting a facility to accommodate these changes can be quite the undertaking.
 The spread of this virus impacted our communities fast and it’s important to be prepared for this ongoing threat in case we see a second wave in the future.

 10 Social Distancing Strategies for your Warehouse